Unisolver: PDE-Conditional Transformers Towards Universal Neural PDE Solvers: Benchmarks

-\paragraph{PDEArena-NS1/2} The velocity function formulation of the incompressible Navier-Stokes equations is very common in real-life applications.
+\paragraph{PDEArena \cite{gupta2023pdearena}} This well-established benchmark considers the velocity function formulation of the incompressible Navier-Stokes equations, which is widely used in real-world applications, such as fluid flow in pipes, aerodynamic simulations, and weather prediction models.
+This equation is formalized as,

-where $v \cdot \nabla v$ is the convection which means the rate of change of $v$ along $v$, $\mu \nabla^2 v$ is the viscosity, i.e. the diffusion or net movement of $v$, $\nabla p$ is the internal pressure, and $f$ is the external buoyancy force.
-The inclusion of the incompressibility constraint $\nabla \cdot u = 0$ ensures mass conservation in the Navier-Stokes equations.
-The spatial resolution is $128 \times 128$.
-This benchmark contains 2 datasets, one with fixed external force and another with varying externel force.
-Given the initial 10 timesteps of observations, the task on the fixed-force dataset is to predict the future 4 timesteps of velocity, while on the varying-force dataset, the number of timesteps to predict is 46.
+where $v \cdot \nabla v$ represents convection, meaning the rate of change of $v$ along its own direction, $\mu \nabla^2 v$ is the viscosity, i.e.~the diffusion or net movement of $v$, $\nabla p$ corresponds to the internal pressure, and $f$ represents the external buoyancy force.
+The inclusion of the incompressibility constraint $\nabla \cdot u = 0$ ensures mass conservation within the equations.

+The spatial resolution of PDEArena is $128 \times 128$.
+This benchmark includes two subsets: one with a \emph{fixed external force} and another with a \emph{varied external force}.
+In the fixed-force subset, the initial conditions vary across samples and the task is to predict the next 4 timesteps of velocity based on the initial 10 timesteps of observations, with 3,100 samples used for training and 200 samples for testing.
+In contrast, the more complex varied-force subset, where the initial conditions and force terms vary across samples, requires predicting 46 future timesteps, with 6,500 samples for training and 650 samples for testing.

-\paragraph{CFDBench} We consider three important and representative fluid problems that can comprehensively evaluate methods’ capabilities to generalize to unseen operating conditions.
-They are (1) the flow in the lid-driven cavity, (2) the flow into the circular tube, (3) the flow around the cylinder.
+\paragraph{CFDBench \cite{luo2023cfdbench}} We consider three important and representative fluid dynamics problems that provide a comprehensive evaluation of a method’s ability to generalize to unseen PDE components.
+These problems are: (1) flow in a lid-driven cavity, (2) flow through a circular tube, and (3) flow around a cylinder.
+The equation is formalized as follows: